os-climate/osc-github-devops/linting/README.md

 # 🛠️ Standalone Linting Configuration

 This folder contains a configuration file for a standalone linting setup.
-It is designed to be run and invoked as a separate step from pre-commit.ci.
-It exists because in certain circumstances, MyPy is unable to run correctly and in the GitHub application and it then has to be broken out into a separate step.
+It is designed to be run (and invoked) as a separate step from the pre-commit.ci GitHub marketplace application.
+It exists because in certain circumstances, MyPy is unable to run correctly and then has to be broken out into a separate step.

 ## pre-commit-config.yaml